Add Controls to Displays and edit properties, mapping to tags.

 ComboBox with Database:

-• Add ComboBox control
+• Add a ComboBox control.

-• In ComboBox Properties → Uid, type combo1
+• In ComboBox Properties → Uid, type combo1.

-• Go to the page Code Behind
+• Go to the page Code Behind.

-• Inside the DisplayOpening function, add:
+• Inside the DisplayOpening method, add:

 TComboBox ComboBox1 = this.CurrentDisplay.GetControl("combo1") as TComboBox;